renevoorburg/gzindexer/README.md

 # gzindexer

-Creates an index of members of concatenated gzip files.
+Creates an index of the members of concatenated gzip files (cf. [RFC 1952](https://tools.ietf.org/html/rfc1952) ).
 Use it for quick and easy random file access.

 Supply the file to be indexed as parameter:
 ```